JrFarias/readable/README.md

 Projeto do nanoDegre da Udacity
-## Inicializando a aplicação
+## How to initialize the application
+To install and start the API server, see the read me inside api-server directory:

+After:
   - npm install
   - npm start

-## Rodar testes da applição
+## Run tests
 - npm test

-## Rodar coverage
+## run coverage
 - npm run coverage

 ## Structure of the project